dag-andersen/PCPP-course/week01/answers.md

 - Hidden: Letting each program use shared resourced and ignore the fact that other programs may use the same resource.
 E.g. if a program call a database with transactions it will not care about if other programs interact with the database as well.

 ## 2

+> Find examples of 3 systems in each of the categories in the Concurrency note which you have used yourself(as a programmer or user).

 Inherent:
 - Ordering food online - i can do other stuff until the delivery arrives.